Qubes-Community/Contents/docs/security/split-gpg.md

 <sup>[Setup without subkeys](https://www.qubes-os.org/doc/split-gpg/#setup-description)</sup>

-### Create master key
+### Create main key

 Skip to [Create Subkey](#create-subkey) if you already have a key.

-In `vault`, create the master keypair, subkeys, and a revocation certificate.
+In `vault`, create the main keypair, subkeys, and a revocation certificate.

 ```
 [user@vault ~]$ gpg --full-generate-key